 If you can't pronounce it or recognize its origin,

-Drink lots of natural spring water to hydrate the skin.
+Drink lots of natural spring water to hydrate the body and skin.

 If you have sensitive skin you should avoid these ingredients.